akrzelj-ossunist/CV-web-app/README.md

 CV-web-app

 Multi form web application for creating CVs.
-On frontend side of an app you are inputing personal details then you are sending them to backend side of the app where you store it in json file.
+On frontend side of an app you are inputing personal details then sending them to the backend side of the app where you store it in mongoDB.

 For this to run u will need: